evdnx/goportfolio/README.md

 ## Roadmap Ideas
 These are intentionally out of scope for the current release, but would make natural extensions:
 1. Risk controls (max exposure, daily loss limits) baked into `AddTransaction` to stop trades that exceed policy.
-2. Snapshot diffs so downstream systems can subscribe to compact change-sets instead of full DTO slices.
-3. Built-in persistence migrations to evolve stored snapshots without forcing manual wipes.
+2. Built-in persistence migrations to evolve stored snapshots without forcing manual wipes.

 ## License
 MIT-0